-As the Founder of Impassion Afghanistan, Afghanistan’s first digital agency, she is leading the company’s various information and communications technology (ICT) initiatives, including creating and curating Paiwand, Kabul’s answer to Social Media Week; designing Paiwandgāh, a citizen journalism platform that came out of Paiwand; and advising and training media organizations, embassies, and Afghan government on social media and mobile technology adoption.
+As the Founder of Impassion Afghanistan, Afghanistan’s first digital agency, she is leading the company’s various information and communications technology (ICT) initiatives, including creating and curating the Afghan Social Media Summit, Kabul’s answer to Social Media Week; designing Paiwandgāh, Afghanistan's largest citizen journalism platform; and advising and training media organizations, embassies, and Afghan government on social media and mobile technology adoption.

 Prior to Impassion, Eileen created, conspired on, and led projects with cross-border and cross-sector impact.
 These included developing and managing FieldEx, an innovative field-based civil-military training program for students and practitioners working in conflict and disaster response; designing digital communications for TEDxKabul, the first ever TED event in Afghanistan; and serving as media relations mentor for a global portfolio of start-ups crowdfunding on the StartSomeGood platform.

 She has been recognized for her work by the World Economic Forum as a Global Shaper and by the Young Professionals in Foreign Policy (YPFP) and Diplomatic Courier as one of “99 Top Foreign Policy Professionals Under 33.”

 Eileen writes about technology, culture, and post-conflict for a variety of publications including VentureBeat and the New York Times.
 Her work has been featured in Foreign Policy, Washington Post, Columbia Journalism Review, The Guardian, Fast Company, Fox News, and Vice, among others.

 Impassion Afghanistan was created to help world-changing organizations increase impact through social media and mobile technology.
 Impassion combines experience in media, communications, and technology with local, regional, and cultural expertise to provide new insights into clients' target audiences and create the most effective social and mobile campaigns.